smartnsoft/ModernApp4Me/README.md

 ModernApp4Me is a framework library dedicated to the development of Windows Phone 8 and Windows Store applications.
 It is developed and maintained by [Smart&Soft](http://www.smartnsoft.com).

-Its purpose is to speed up the development of Windows Phone 8 and Windows Store applications.
+Its purpose is to speed up the development of Windows Phone 8, Windows Phone 8.1 and Windows Store applications.
 We are constantly adding news features to it.

 ##Supported Platforms